Gum Disease Baltimore, MD

 Gum disease is a serious condition that affects nearly 3 out of every 4 American adults.

-Gingivitis causes bleeding gums as the gum tissue becomes inflamed due to plaque and tartar buildup.
-Most people notice gums bleeding when they brush or floss their teeth and usually experience sore gums.
-Once gum disease begins to cause bleeding gums, the bacterial infection has already begun to spread.
-It is important to visit the dentist on a routine basis to allow for early diagnosis of gingivitis.
+Once gum disease begins to cause bleeding gums, the bacterial infection has already spread.
+It is important to visit the dentist regularly to allow for early diagnosis of gingivitis.
+Gum inflammation can develop into gum disease if it is not treated soon enough.

 The Effects of Gum Disease

-Gum disease can lead to a range of health problems from missing teeth to heart disease and diabetes.
+Gum disease can lead to a range of health problems, from missing teeth to heart disease and diabetes.
 Routine visits to the dentist are the best way to combat gum disease and prevent serious problems from occurring.

 Gum disease can increase your risk of: